 - Stradivarius (1945, identical to his Symphonie; Bauersche Giesserei, 1938), a formal script font with a compressed straightened lower case alphabet.
 [Note: Neufville copied it in its Sinfonia later, and in 2005, Petra Heidorn made a digitized version called Symphonie.]
 Martin Z. Schröder discusses its origins here.
 Also called Neue Symphony (1938).
-Digitizations include one by Group Type in 1993 also called Stradivarius.
+Digitizations include the free font Symphonie (2015, Peter Wiegel) and the commercial typeface by Group Type (1993) called Stradivarius.

 - Amsterdam Primula Ornaments.
 A digital version by Ari Rafaeli is called Ornaments 5 (2010).

 In 1992, Manfred Klein made Tokay-MK after one of Reiner's ideas.
-In 2004, he added VariationsForImre, a playful face based on Reiner's lettering, and this was followed in 2005 by Magyarish.
+In 2004, he added VariationsForImre, a playful typeface based on Reiner's lettering, and this was followed in 2005 by Magyarish.

 Reiner wrote several books, including Modern and Historical Typography An Illustrated Guide (1946, Paul A. Struck, New York, and 1948, Zollikofer and Comp., St. Gallen).